 Mount Etna – Vigorously steaming from all its craters

 Mount Etna is Europe’s most active volcano, and it’s in a constant state of excitement.
 There’s always something going on around the slopes of Etna.
 Often it’s just quietly steaming away, and you can do many beautiful hikes in the summit area.
 But when it erupts it can cough up large rivers of lava, fissure fountains, strombolian fireworks, fuming ash clouds and everything inbetween from its various craters.

 Tongariro – The track across Middle Earth

-Nhauruhoe featured as the terrifying Mount Doom in the Lord of the Rings movies.
+Ngauruhoe featured as the terrifying Mount Doom in the Lord of the Rings movies.
 It’s one of the many cones of the vast Tongariro complex.
-You can explore Nhauruhoe and its surrounding area on the Tongariro Crossing, a beautiful walking track along 20 kilometres of steaming and colourful volcanic terrain from Mangatepopo to Ketetahi in New Zealand.
+You can explore Ngauruhoe and its surrounding area on the Tongariro Crossing, a beautiful walking track along 20 kilometres of steaming and colourful volcanic terrain from Mangatepopo to Ketetahi in New Zealand.

 Eyjafjallajökull – The one that rules them all